 I am active on the 160m - 6m, 2m and 70 cm bands.
 I enjoy working DX contacts on SSB, CW, RTTY, PSK and JT65 as well as FM and DSTAR contacts via local repeaters.
 We have added LEO Satellite capability to our station and we've recently built a Digital Amatuer TV Station for use on the 70 cm band.
 I also do quite a bit of QRP operation on the HF bands as well as some EME operation on 2m.
 We also operate a 2m APRS Digipeater and iGate at our QTH in New Hampshire, USA.
 See our Blog or the article here on qrz.com for more information and pictures of our station.
 My 10-10 number is 76002.

 The following is a current copy of my log from operations from my home station (uploaded as QSOs are completed):

-We completed constrution of our new shack and antenna system in the fall of 2012.
+We completed construction of our new shack and antenna system in the fall of 2012.
 Our shack is multi-op capable with two SO2R positions.
 The heart of our antenna farm is built around a 100' tower with antennas that cover all the bands from 160m - 70cm.
 You can see photos and details of our station project in our Blog.
 Here is a picture of our tower and antennas.

 And here is another one looking up the tower:

 We also operate a mobile HF station from our F-150 pickup truck.
 This station consists of an Icom IC-7000 Transceiver (100w), a Scorpion SA-680 Screwdriver Antenna (80m - 10m), an Ameritron ALS-500M HF Amplifier (500w) and an Icom IC-5100A for FM and D-STAR Repeater access on 2m and 70cm.
-We also use an Elecraft W2 Wattmeter and a TurboTuner Screwdriver Antenna Controller as part of our Mobile HF setup.
+We also use an Elecraft W2 Wattmeter and a TuneMatic Screwdriver Antenna Controller as part of our Mobile HF setup.

 The following is a copy of my log from operations from our mobile station (uploaded approximately once a week):